ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Computational Resources

 \section{Computational Resources}

 We ran all our experiments on a cluster equipped with three different GPU models from NVIDIA: A100 with 80GB VRAM, H100 with 80GB VRAM and H200 with 141GB VRAM.

-The computational resources needed to run the full benchmark for 9 models fitting in a single 80GB GPU and 5 models fitting in two GPUs, are reported in Table~\ref{tab:gpu_hours}, totaling 895 GPU hours.
-While this is a considerable amount, for practitioners willing to benchmark a VLM of around 7-8B parameters, this would require roughly 39 hours for the full benchmark and less than 15 if running only the experiments without Chain-of-Thought.
+The computational resources needed to run the full benchmark for 12 models fitting in a single 80GB GPU and 9 models fitting in two GPUs, totaling around 1800 GPU hours.
+While this is a considerable amount, for practitioners willing to benchmark a VLM of around 7-8B parameters, this would require roughly 39 hours for just the Ground and Plan methods (with and without CoT) and less than 15 if running only the experiments without Chain-of-Thought.
+Benchmarking a new method on the five selected models (assuming the GPU cost is similar to one of our CoT implementations) would instead cost around 100 GPU hours (assuming all selected models are ran on a double GPU setup, but this can be reduced if, for example, they are loaded on a single H200).

-More in general, we estimate that all the experiments of the project required us 2900 GPU hours, several of which employing smaller V100 GPUs to run the iGibson simulator.
+More in general, we estimate that all the experiments of the project required us around 4000 GPU hours, several of which employing smaller V100 GPUs to run the iGibson simulator.

-Finally, the experiments with GPT-4.1 and GPT-4.1 Nano cost around 150\$.
+Finally, the experiments with GPT-5.2, GPT-4.1 and GPT-4.1 Nano costed around 210\$.

-\section{Domain details}
+\section{Domain Details}